 Know what’s coming: Social Security

 There are several benefits to having a financial plan and being thoughtful in your retirement approach.
-Besides providing additional income and more time to save, it’ll also keep you active at your preferred pace.
-The longer you work, even if it’s just a little, may help delay the need to tap into your retirement savings, pensions and Social Security.
+It may allow you to continue to earn income and have more time to save.
+And the longer you work, even if it’s just a little, the more you can delay the need to tap into your retirement savings, pensions, and, importantly, Social Security.

 Generally, the longer you can hold off on collecting Social Security, the better.
 If you want to find out what your estimated monthly Social Security retirement benefit will be, check your Social Security statement.
 The Social Security Administration recently began mailing copies of this statement to workers who pay Social Security taxes.
 If you don’t receive a copy in the mail, you can also access your statement by visiting the Social Security Administration website.